Lee has an embarrassingly deep love of all things "Mass Effect." Her favorite is the original first game.

 You can hardly blame Liara.
-Shepard kills a krogan battlemaster in front of her, which is a huge deal.
+Shepard kills a krogan battlemaster in front of her, which, as mentioned above, is a huge deal in this universe.
 Krogan battlemasters are very rare and are said to be the toughest krogan in existence, equaling ten soldiers in one.
-And Shepard, a mere human, has just killed one like a chicken.
+And Shepard, a mere human, has just killed one like nothing.
 Who wouldn't be impressed by that?

 Unfortunately, Liara's awe gives her the appearance of a doe-eyed fan girl.
 She doesn't like or even know the real Shepard.
 She's just starstruck and in awe of Shepard's power.

 Because of this, fans see her as a character who exists purely to stroke the player's ego.
 Liara has the initial appearance of a submissive, awe-stricken teenager sighing over the lead singer of a rock band and ready to mindlessly rip off her clothes for them.

 People typically want to be liked for who they are and this is a power fantasy in which we are imagining ourselves as Shepard, so it's easy to see how fans might be turned off by this and stop speaking to Liara.
 Which is unfortunate, because Liara's crush actually deepens into something real.

 Liara was Always a Shadow Broker

 People dismiss Liara's transition into the Shadow Broker in Mass Effect 2 because I think they forget how creepy and nosy Liara was in the first freaking game.
 Again, this is probably largely because most people stop talking to her after her initial awkward flirting.